 - a.
-When posted notice of any public meeting is required, signage shall be posted by the City on the property at a point visible from the nearest public street or streets if the property fronts on multiple streets. - b.
-In the case of multiple parcels, a posting on each individual parcel is not required, but sufficient signage shall be posted to provide reasonable notice to interested persons. - c.
-The sign shall not measure less than 18 inches x 24 inches.
-Signage shall be posted at least 10 calendar days prior to the date of the public meeting. - d.
-The posted sign shall be returned to the City by the applicant either at the public meeting or within 3 business days following the public meeting.
+When posted notice of any public meeting is required, signage shall be posted by the City on the property at a point visible from the nearest public street or streets if the property fronts on multiple streets. - In the case of multiple parcels, a posting on each individual parcel is not required, but sufficient signage shall be posted to provide reasonable notice to interested persons.